by Zach Below

 Maybe it brings up the image of someone walking door to door and asking if they can come in and talk to you about Jesus.
 It could be the image of the man on the street passing out tracts or the person shouting into a megaphone about sin and fornication on your college campus.

 Hopefully, it is a gentler image.
 It could be the image of a person giving money to a homeless person.
-It could be thinking about how you are representing Christ at your workplace, school, etc. Or it’s the powerful image of someone like Billy Graham preaching to thousands of people.
+It could be thinking about how you are representing Christ at your workplace, school, etc. Or it’s the powerful image of someone like Billy Graham who preached to thousands of people.

 While there is a huge range of thoughts and images both positive and negative that comes to mind when we think of the word evangelism, there always seems to be a common theme…evangelism is singular, personal.